serverless/scope/README.md

 **Do I have to show recently completed items?**

 Nope.
-You can toggle off that column in the frontend config.
+You can toggle off that column in the front-end config.

+**I just setup the front-end, where are the recently completed items?**

+They will start flowing in once you start closing issues/PRs in your repo